brentley/ecsworkshop/content/crystal/backend.md

 {{% /notice %}}

 {{% notice tip %}}
-This will take 5 minutes
+This will take 5 minutes to create the pipeline.
 {{% /notice %}}

 After the CodePipeline is built, [watch it run.](https://console.aws.amazon.com/codepipeline/home?region=us-east-1#/view/)